adonisjs/v5-docs/content/releases/out-of-preview.md

 )
 ```

-Also the `prefixDomain` and the `domainParams` have been removed and you should instead use the prefixUrl option.
+Also, the `prefixDomain` and the `domainParams` have been removed, and you should use the prefixUrl option.
 Following is the new ideal API.

 ```ts
 // Pass params as an array